charliegerard/leap_sphero/README.md

 ##Next steps:

-* At the moment, index.html working when launching python server but need to make it work with Node.
+* Try to create modules to make the Sphero move following a pattern (ex: square).